Training Your Children to Manage Money

 Today countless children grow up begging and grabbing and clinging onto all the things money can buy.
 As adults, they rarely outgrow this shallow self-centeredness, but simply graduate to more money and bigger toys.
 Living their lives on earth as if this were all there is, they fail to prepare for their eternal future.

 Christ told the story of a rich fool, to whom God said, “This very night your life will be demanded from you.
 Then who will get what you have prepared for yourself?
 This is how it will be with anyone who stores up things for himself but is not rich toward God” (Luke 12:20-21).

 Five minutes after we die we’ll know exactly how we should have lived.
 But then it will be too late.
 The good news is, God gave us his Word so we don’t have to wait till we die to discover how we should have lived.
-And God gave our children Christian fathers, so we could show them what the world will not—how to live now in light of eternity.
+And God gave our children Christian parents, so we could show them what the world will not—how to live now in light of eternity.

 1. Give your children something greater than money—your time.

 Our children won’t remember what we did for them nearly as much as what we did with them.
 I’ve never heard anyone complain, “Dad was always around, but I never had enough material possessions.”
 I’ve heard many lament, “I had lots of stuff, but Dad was never there for me.”